eitanf/GAMO-R/README.md

 `comparison-GA` contains code to reproduce the genetic algorithm from Caruana & Schaffer (1986).
 All code inside this folder is independent from anything in the top level directory.

 ## Reproduction
-The paper ('Revisiting Locality in Binary-Integer Representations') already has a high level overview of the steps to produce the experiments.
-This section just details how to run the code.
-The files themselves contain more specific documentation, which may answer other questions.
+The paper ('Revisiting Locality in Binary-Integer Representations') contains a high-level overview of the steps to reproduce the experiments in the experimental section.
+This section details how to run the code.
+The source files themselves contain more specific documentation, which may answer other questions.
 First, download the repository as is, and make sure you have the required dependencies above.
 ### Simulated Annealing (SA)
 Run `onemax.cc`, changing any parameters in main as desired.
 Make sure each simulation is evolving as `SA_generation()` (line 329).
 Data is output each generation to the terminal.